FOSSEE/st-scripts/multiple-plots.rst

 in this case we have 2 so it spilts the plotting area horizontally for two subplots.
 The second argument specifies the number of coloumns of subplots that must be created.
-We passed 1 as the argument so the plotting area won't be split horizontally and the last argument specifies what subplot must be created now in the order of the serial number.
+We passed 1 as the argument so the plotting area won't be split vertically and the last argument specifies what subplot must be created now in the order of the serial number.
 In this case we passed 1 as the argument, so the first subplot that is top half is created.
 If we execute the subplot command as